circuitapps/24025_HeartRateMonitor_with_OLED_display/README.md

 You also need to install the Adafruit SSD1306 library and its dependencies into your Arduino IDE for using the OLED display above.
 This is a very easy process and you can find the step by step instructions (check Step 5) in **[this excellent guide][4]**.

 The code handles the following cases:

-1 - Display message there is no pulse detected.
+1 .
+Display message there is no pulse detected.

-2 - Display message while the pulse is bein gmeasured.
+2 .
+Display message while the pulse is bein gmeasured.

-3 - Display the detected pulse and update it in real time.
+3 .
+Display the detected pulse and update it in real time.

 I also experimented with a few bitmap display features in this code.
 When the board is powered up, you will see a familiar circuitapps themed splash screen that will be visible for 2 seconds before the heart rate measurements start.
 I also created a simple animation that will be played back when heart rate acquisition has been completed sucessfully.
 Feel free to change those bitmap images and animations to your liking.
-If you are intending to play with bitmap images in this code, I strongly suggest checking out the link I provided in "Tips - 2".
+If you are intending to play with bitmap images in this code, I strongly suggest checking out the link I provided in ***"Useful Tips #2"***.

 I hope you will find this project compelling and engaging.
 Enjoy!